shaussler/TheoreticalUniverse/theoretical_universe/faraday_tensor/revisiting_maxwell_equations.rst

 Processes in Moving Bodies <https://en.wikisource.org/wiki/Translation:
 The_Fundamental_Equations_for_Electromagnetic_Processes_in_Moving_Bodies>`_.
-Starting from the widely recognized vector formulation introduced by Mr. Oliver Heaviside, I rephrase this equations to adheres to the spirit of the 1865 formulation, albeit with modern notation and structuring.
+Starting from the widely recognized vector formulation introduced by Mr. Oliver Heaviside, I rephrase this equations to adhere to the spirit of the 1865 formulation, albeit with modern notation and structuring.

 My aim is to argue that the 1865 formulation not only remains relevant today